matteoferrazzi/matteoferrazzi/README.md

-- 👋 Hi, I’m @matteoferrazzi, MsC financial engineering student at EPFL
+- 👋 Hi, I’m @matteoferrazzi, MSc financial engineering student at EPFL

 - 📈 Passionate about the intersection of mathematics, statistics, and finance